How To Create A Killer Website For Your Small Business | Ep 06

 This is the fun part.
 Think graphics, images, fonts, layout, and the overall visual presentation of a website.
 In short, look and feel.
 Website builders offer well-designed templates that you can choose from, customize, and experiment with.
 Again, here are a few things for you to consider as you go through this phase.

-• Streamline your content and design according to your customers’ needs - Not only do you want to create a memorable experience for your customers, you want to make their time worthwhile by providing relevant, value-adding, and top quality content for them
+Not only do you want to create a memorable experience for your customers, you want to make their time worthwhile by providing relevant, value-adding, and top quality content for them

-• Clean and minimal is the way to go - this isn’t to say that you should settle for a bland website.
+this isn’t to say that you should settle for a bland website.
 Rather, make sure that your website is visually uncluttered overall.
 Choose high impact images and graphics and be mindful of using too many different fonts.
 Two to three fonts across your website is a good rule of thumb.
 Use colors that complement your logo so that your site’s overall aesthetic ties nicely into your brand identity and image.

-• Make your main categories THE main categories - in other words, limit the tabs on your main menu to the categories that are essential to your business.
+in other words, limit the tabs on your main menu to the categories that are essential to your business.
 Get creative and use engaging category names that encourage customers to explore the site.

-• Incorporate call to action buttons - the goal here is to get your customers engaged across all relevant digital platforms.
+the goal here is to get your customers engaged across all relevant digital platforms.
 One way is by linking them to your social media accounts, thereby potentially increasing follower growth.
 Another is through email sign-up prom pts that invite customers to get on your mailing list.
 There are other ways to engage your customers through your website according to the nature of your product/service, so make sure to explore these too.

 An exercise that may help you through the process is to try visiting some of your own bookmarked websites and evaluating your own experience while navigating these sites.
 Pay attention to how you move from one page to another and how you interact with the information available.
 Be mindful of what you find visually pleasing and what layouts or page elements encourage you to stay on the site.
 This simple exercise may yield valuable insight as you create your own website.